pumped-up-kicks/amazin-online-bookstore/README.md

 - View cart items (DONE)
 - Remove items completely from cart (DONE)
 - Checkout functionality (DONE)
-- See their purchase history
+- See their purchase history (DONE)
-- See a recommendations page
+- See a recommendations page (DONE)
-- Change quantities to remove items in cart
+- Book have price and total price when checkout (DONE)

 ### Development and release process
 The project must have a main branch, and each contributor should create a new branch for each of the